mia-js/mia-js/README.md

     group: 'demo', // Group name
     name: 'My icecream API',  // if disabled path is used as name in api documentation
     version: '1.0', // Version
+    hostId: ['myDomain1','myDomain2'] // Optional if vhosts are defined in global mia.js config.
     environment: ['local','production'], // Define environments where this route file should be registered
     prefix: ['/icecream/v1','/icecream/latest'], // Route prefix.
 Multiple prefixes possible
+    corsHeaders: { // Optionally set CORS headers to routes definition or to a single route "Access-Control-Allow-Origin": "*", // See CORS header definition "Access-Control-Allow-Headers": "Content-Type",  // See CORS header definition "Access-Control-Allow-Credentials": true  // See CORS header definition },
     routes: {
         // Route /unicorn
         './flavours': {